javaee/security-soteria/README.md

 Building
 --------

-Soteria can be build by executing the following from the project root:
+Soteria can be built by executing the following from the project root:

 ``mvn clean package``